S3-working-group/s3-practical-guide/content/src/csf/10-principles-one-page.md

 _Co-create and evolve a coherent system to deal with all dependencies._

 **Principle 8 – Invest in Learning** \
-_Ensure the people grow competence and skill, so that they develop._
+_Support everyone indeveloping their competence and skill._

 **Principle 9 – Intentionally Develop Culture** \
-_Collaborate on fostering a cooperative culture where people achieve their fuller potential._
+_Collaborate on fostering a cooperative culture where everyone can achieve their fuller potential._

 **Principle 10 – Build Shared Mental Models** \
-_Invest in building shared mental models, so that people can engage in meaningful dialogue about what’s happening and what needs to be done._
+_Invest in building shared mental models._